Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 The town is maintained in a state of “arrested decay” and offers a real look into gold rush life.

-[Ghost Town Feel]: Bodie offers an authentic snapshot of a frozen 19th-century gold mining town.
+[Arrested in Time]: Bodie offers an authentic snapshot of a frozen 19th-century gold mining town.

 Oatman started with gold mining in 1915.
 Despite its remote desert location, it flourished briefly.

 Today, wild burros roam the town, descended from pack animals used by earlier miners.
 They are a big draw for visitors.
+Locals sell hay cubes so visitors can feed them right on Main Street, which tends to bring traffic to a friendly standstill.

 The town retains a kitschy yet charming Western feel, with staged gunfights and old-fashioned stores.

-[Wild West Experience]: Oatman offers a playful peek into the past with its burros and gunfights, encapsulating the Wild West.
+[Main Street, Burro Right-of-Way]: Oatman offers a playful peek into the past with its burros and gunfights, encapsulating the Wild West.

 Founded in 1878, Telluride was central to Colorado’s silver mining boom.
 It’s now a famous ski resort with preserved Victorian architecture.